Shannon-Goddard/grow_data/README.md

 ![](/gif.gif)

 ## Limitations
 **Not all the individual data websites were able to be executed within the Jupyter Notebook due to missing letter of the strain names.
-Had to mannually go into .csv file "Find" and replace. **| Permissible** [License]() With exception of author, for educational and entertaiment purposes only.
-Not for profit.
+Had to mannually go into .csv file "Find" and replace.** **| Permissible** Shannon-Goddard/grow_data is licensed under the [MIT License]() A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.